magnusstubman/liveblogging/webrebels/live.md

 ### git-it
 https://github.com/jlord/git-it

-a terminal app for learning git
+a terminal app for learning git and the github workflow